smurfix/DaBroker/doc/intro.rst

 Access control
 ##############

-None.
+None, so far.

-However, you can tell the DaBroker server to export a root object that only has an "auth" method, which clients need to call with correct parameters in order to get at the actual data.
+However, you can tell your DaBroker server to export a root object that only has an "auth" method, which clients need to call with correct parameters in order to get at the actual data.

-While the stream of broadcast messages does contain details of obsolete objects, actual object references contain a hash value which is required for accessing them.
+Retrieving or modifying object data is secured by a hash value which the server only sends to a client that receives that specific object.
+This prevents clients from maliciously retrieving or changing random objects.

+However, the server's broadcast messages contain details of obsolete, new, and changed objects.
+Otherwise the client cache could not be cleared.
+Set the "hidden" attribute on a field or reference if you want to block a specific field – either for privacy, or when you know that you never search for it anyway and want to save some bandwidth.

 Source, Documentation, etc.
 ###########################